 However it’s not entirely impossible to land a job, either before you arrive in Australia or shortly after.

-Here are my top 9 ways to help you find a job in Perth.
+Here are my top 9 tips on how to find a job in Perth.

 1. Register on job websites